chs8691/recipetagger/README.md

 ```

 > [!NOTE]
-> Both tag values use the hierarchy option.
-Existing values in this hierchy will be deleted.
+> Both tag values are hierarchical.
+Existing values in this hierarchy are deleted.

 Write descripion:
 ```console